Circumfix: Germanic languages

 The circumfix is probably most widely known from the German past participle, which is ge--t (ge- prefix + -t suffix) for regular verbs.
 The verb spiel-en, for example, has the participle ge-spiel-t.
+However, a number of so-called strong verbs display the suffix -en (ge-sung-en 'sung'), while all verbs carrying non-initial stress come without the prefix part ge-, as in telefonier-t 'telephoned'.

 Dutch has a similar system (spel-en → ge-speel-d in this case).
 In Dutch, the circumfix ge--te (ge- prefix + -te suffix) can be used to form certain collective nouns (berg (mountain) → ge-berg-te (mountain range)).

 East Asian languages

 In Japanese, some linguists consider o--ni naru (o- honorific prefix + ni particle + verb naru) and o--suru (o- prefix + -suru suffix/verb suru) to be honorific circumfixes; for example yom-u (′read′) ...→ o--ni naru (respectful), o--suru (humble).

 In addition, Old Japanese had a prohibitive construction na--so2(ne) (where the bracketed ne is optional), which at least one linguist (ja) considers to be a circumfixal word form; an example using the Old Japanese verb ′write′ (kak-u) would be na--so2(ne).
 The form without the bracketed ne survived marginally into Early Middle Japanese, but has no equivalent in any modern Japanese dialect or any other Japonic language.
 Instead, all modern Japonic languages and dialects express the prohibitive with a suffixal particle na (which is probably related to the prefixal part of the Old Japanese construction) attached to a non-past form of the verb; e.g., Tōkyō Japanese k̅a̅ku-na, Kyōto Japanese kak̅u̅-na, Kagoshima Japanese kaʔ-n̅a̅ or kan-n̅a̅, Hachijō kaku-na, Yamatohama Amami kʰakʰu-na, Nakijin Kunigami hḁkˀu:-n̅a̅, Shuri Okinawan k̅a̅k̅u̅-̅n̅a̅, Irabu Miyakoan kafï-na, Hateruma Yaeyaman hḁku-na, and Yonaguni kʰagu-n-na (all ′don't write!′).
 In addition to the circumfixal forms, Old Japanese also had a suffixal form similar to the modern forms (e.g., kak-u-na), as well as a prefixal form na-kak-i1, which is also not reflected in any modern Japonic variety.